 Description of principal adverse sustainability impacts

-The section referred to in point (b) of Article 4(2) shall contain a description of the assessment for the reference period of adverse impacts of investment decisions of the financial market participant on sustainability factors that qualify as principal, at least the following:
+The section referred to in point (b) of Article 4(2) shall contain a description, for the reference period, of adverse impacts of investment decisions of the financial market participant on sustainability factors that qualify as principal identified and assessed through due diligence processes as set out in Article 7 of this Regulation.
+The description shall provide information about the adverse impact and why it was prioritised that is supported by but is not limited to information derived from at least the following:

-the minimum principal adverse impacts on sustainability factors as set out in Table 1 of Annex I;
+the indicators related to principal adverse impacts on sustainability factors as set out in Table 1 of Annex I;

-at least one additional principal adverse impact on a climate or other environment- related sustainability factor that qualifies as principal as set out in Table 2 of Annex I;
+at least one additional indicator related to principal adverse impacts on a climate or other environment- related sustainability factor that qualifies as principal as set out in Table 2 of Annex I identified and prioritised through the due diligence process;

-at least one additional principal adverse impact on a social, employee, human rights, anti-corruption or anti-bribery sustainability factor that qualifies as principal as set out in Table 3 of Annex I; and
+at least one additional indicator related to principal adverse impact on a social, employee, human rights, anti-corruption or anti-bribery sustainability factor that qualifies as principal as set out in Table 3 of Annex I identified and prioritised through the due diligence process; and

+other indicators or methodologies used to identify and assess additional principal adverse impacts on a sustainability factor.

 Where the financial market participant has provided a description of adverse impacts on sustainability factors for at least one previous reference period in accordance with paragraph 1, the statement shall contain a historical comparison of the current reference period with the previous reference periods covering at least the shortest of the following periods: